wngjia/iot498/README.md

 # iot498

-1. Install JDK, Maven, Eclipse JDT
+1. Install JDK, Maven, and Eclipse JDT.

 2. Use the following command to setup an Eclipse project.